 Cooling down basics

 Cooling down is just as important as the warm-up, and should be a gradual return to baseline activity.
-Adams notes it can take anywhere between five to 30 minutes for the heart rate and sweating to decrease.
+Rivera notes it can take anywhere between five to 30 minutes for the heart rate and sweating to decrease.